geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 8. In the ribbon that appears in the **Permissions** tab, select **Check Permissions.**

 	**Note:** This option enables you to check access permissions for users and groups.
 In this case, you will check the permissions that were assigned to Diego Siciliani, Nestor Wilke, and Patti Fernandez.
 In the prior task, you assigned Diego as an owner of the IT Services site, and Nestor and Patti as site members.
-The following steps will enable you to check what permissions they were assigned in these roles.
+The following steps will enable you to check what default team site permissions they were assigned in these roles.

 9. In the **IT Services: Check Permissions** window that appears, in the **User/Group** field, type **Diego**.
 As you type Diego, a window appears listing users whose first name starts with Diego.
 Select **Diego Siciliani** and then select **Check now**.
 Since Diego is an owner of this site, this confirms that he was automatically assigned **Full Control** permissions.